bloominstituteoftechnology/Intro-to-C/pointers/README.md

 ## Differences between arrays and pointers

-Even though C let's you work with pointers and arrays in many of the same ways, don't think of them as synonomous.
+Even though C lets you work with pointers and arrays in many of the same ways, don't think of them as synonomous.
 C's `sizeof` operator allows us to find the size of something in bytes.
 Let's say for example we had the following array:
 ```c
     int integers[] = { 9, 49, 1, 6, 10, 15 };
 ```